 With help from local college students, Swissvale Borough will soon use discarded table scraps to make fertilizer and grow crops.

-The community, located east of Pittsburgh, teamed up with Ecotone Renewables to set up a food waste disposal system and greenhouse behind the borough building on S. Braddock Avenue.
+The community, located east of Pittsburgh, teamed up with Ecotone Renewables (which rebranded in 2023 to Chomp Energy) to set up a food waste disposal system and greenhouse behind the borough building on S. Braddock Avenue.
 It was delivered Oct.
 28 and should be fully functioning by next spring.

 The Seahorse prototype — named for its portability, water independence and strong “stomach” used to break down food waste — was created three years ago by Carnegie Mellon University graduate student Dylan Lew, University of Pittsburgh graduate Kyle Wyche, University of Pittsburgh undergrad Robert Davis, Boston College senior Elliott Bennett and partner company Impact Bioenergy.